Gazerbeamco/TeamJosh/_posts/2019-03-20-wednesday-update-3-20.md

 published: true
 post_date: 2019-03-20 18:01:51
 ---
-Yesterday, Josh’s surgeon said that the best thing to while he was healing was to maintain a sense of day and night, and to talk to him.
+Yesterday, Josh’s surgeon said that the best thing to do while he was healing was to maintain a sense of day and night, and to talk to him.
 I read comments from his group and website (I read posted comments to him before he went into surgery on Monday), and then red some dad jokes from a subreddit.
 He did respond to me by lifting up his hand, and at one point we connected for a high five.

 Today, he is communicating “yes” or “no” with a thumbs up or down.
 There is some hope that the drain in his head can be removed soon.